KeyboardKit/KeyboardKit/README.md

 This repository contains two demo apps that demonstrate different keyboard types, like `alphabetical` (lower/uppercased and caps locked), `numerical`, `symbols`, `emojis` and `images`.

 * `KeyboardKitDemoKeyboard` uses `UIKit` to implement various keyboards that mimics system keyboards.
-* `KeyboardKitDemoKeyboard_SwiftUI` uses `SwiftUI` to implement various keyboards that mimics system keyboards.
+* `KeyboardKitDemoKeyboard_SwiftUI` uses `SwiftUI` to implement the same keyboards in another way.

-Since [KeyboardKitSwiftUI][KeyboardKitSwiftUI] is still under development, the `SwiftUI` demo app lacks a lot of functionality that the `UIKit` app has.
+Since [KeyboardKitSwiftUI][KeyboardKitSwiftUI] is still under development, the `SwiftUI` demo app lacks a lot of functionality that the `UIKit` app supports.

-To run the demo app, open and run the `KeyboardKit.xcodeproj` project then enable the keyboards under system settings.
-Don't forget to enable full access.
+To run the demo app, open and run the `KeyboardKit.xcodeproj` project, then enable the keyboards under system settings.
+Don't forget to enable full access to support all features, like audio and haptic feedback.

-`IMPORTANT` Audio feedback, haptic feedback and image actions require full access.

 ## Contact me